vmware-archive/repository-editor-for-tuf/README.md

 ### Key management

 All of the metadata is stored in git and the git repository is meant to be shareable publicly.
-This means private keys need to be stored elsewhere.
+This means private keys must be stored elsewhere.

-Currently available private keys are stored in named "keyrings" in .tufctl configuration file: this is likely to change in the future.
+Currently tufrepo stores private keys in named "keyrings" in .tufctl configuration file (that is not committed to git).
+This is a preliminary solution and likely to change in the future.

 The tool will automatically use all available private keys to sign when signing is needed.